TMHBBV/unbxdocs./docs/Search/manage-search.md

 > 📘 Note
 >
 > Shoppers can conduct searches in any of these languages, and Unbxd will handle the search functionality in the background, ensuring accurate and relevant results.
 This multi-language feature helps create a global eCommerce experience for customers across different regions.

+## 3. Features

+The Enhanced Relevancy Features in Unbxd’s search solution are focused on delivering the most relevant product results based on shopper behavior, product interactions, and personalized experiences.
+These features ensure that the search results not only meet the shopper’s expectations but also improve overall engagement, conversion rates, and inventory management.
+The key components of these enhanced relevancy features include:

+1. **Algorithmic Ranking**\
+   Unbxd’s ranking algorithms use shopper behavior data to optimize product rankings in search results.
+The system automatically adjusts rankings based on product traction, conversion rates, and overall shopper interactions.
+This ensures that products receiving higher engagement are ranked higher, improving the conversion rate and ensuring relevancy.
+2. **Personalization**\
+   Personalization involves tailoring the product suggestions based on the individual shopper's behavior.
+By tracking shoppers’ past interactions, preferences, and browsing habits, Unbxd uses AI-driven models to recommend products that best match each shopper’s interests and previous activity on the site.
+3. **Stock Keeping Unit Search (SKU Search)**\
+   The SKU search feature enables you to search products using their unique stock-keeping unit (SKU) to help manage inventory and monitor stock levels.
+This feature is particularly useful for quickly locating a product within your catalog based on its SKU.